felipeph/streamlit-function/README.md

 - Integral
     - Show the antiderivative of the function
     - Download the LaTeX and the rendering.
 (NOT DONE)
-    - Calcule the defined integral with the upper and lower limits.
+    - Calculate the defined integral with the upper and lower limits.

 # Script for the video that presents the app
 Hi, I’m Felipe Heitmann from Belo Horizonte, Brazil and this is CS50.